 About

-At the Eli Whitney Museum & Workshop, I produce educational projects and assist with programming and fabrication.
-During the Wharton Global Youth Program, I created two fully functional products, further developing my ability to take ideas from concept to completion.
-At Neoset Designs, I work on large-scale sculptures using robotic tools and materials like metal, resin, and stone.
+At the Eli Whitney Museum & Workshop, I develop educational projects and support programming and fabrication.
+Through the Wharton Global Youth Program, I created two fully functional products, sharpening my ability to take concepts through a complete design cycle.
+At Neoset Designs, I contribute to large-scale sculptural work using robotic tools and materials such as metal, resin, and stone.

-I also have a background in graphic design, photogrammetry, and rendering, which helps me ensure my designs are both visually appealing and functional.
-My education at the Educational Center for the Arts allows me to explore creative areas like sculpture and virtual reality.
+I bring a strong visual foundation through graphic design, photogrammetry, and rendering, which helps ensure each project is both beautiful and purposeful.
+My studies at the Educational Center for the Arts broadened my practice into sculpture and virtual reality.